 D. Police and Public Safety

-When Police and Public Safety receives a report of actual or attempted arson, damage, theft, embezzlement, or misuse of any University-owned personal property, buildings, or other real property, the Police and Public Safety Director, or their designee, will conduct an investigation and document the investigation in writing. they will report the results of the investigation to the State Bureau of Investigation (SBI) as follows: Within ten (10) days of receipt of the report, the Police and Public Safety Director or designee will send a letter to the Professional Standards Division with the State Property Incident Report (SBI-78 Form).
+When Police and Public Safety receives a report of actual or attempted arson, damage, theft, embezzlement, or misuse of any University-owned personal property, buildings, or other real property, the Police and Public Safety Director, or their designee, will conduct an investigation and document the investigation in writing. they will report the results of the investigation to the State Bureau of Investigation (SBI) as follows: Within ten (10) days of receipt of the report, the Police and Public Safety Director or designee will send a letter to the Professional Standards Division with the State Property Incident Report Form.
 A copy of each report sent to the SBI will be forwarded to the Internal Audit Department and to the Fixed Assets Oﬃcer.

 E. Internal Audit